an00byss/doublehop/README.md

 # Doublehop
 >This tool aims to assist in using PowerShell Remoting / WinRM to execute PowerShell commands on remote hosts through WinRM double hop technique.
 >
-> This tool assumes you have internal network access and with access to a CLI.
+> This tool assumes you have internal network and CLI access.

 ## Usage